 Our analysis is simpler along the dynamic dimension than most of the papers mentioned above.
 However, differently from them, we construct an equilibrium model of relationship banking with endogenous loan rates and a focus on the implications of capital requirements for aggregate bank lending, bank failure probabilities, and social welfare.
 In this sense, our paper is also related to recent attempts to incorporate bank capital frictions and capital requirements into macroeconomic models.
-Van den Heuvel (2008) assesses the aggregate steady-state welfare cost of capital requirements in a setup where deposit funding (as opposed to equity funding) provides unique liquidity services to consumers.
-Meh and Moran (2010), Gertler and Kiyotaki (2010), Martinez-Miera and Suarez (2012) and many others consider models where aggregate bank capital is a state variable whose dynamics is constrained by the evolution of the limited wealth of the population of bankers.
+Van den Heuvel (2008) assesses the aggregate steady-state welfare cost of capital requirements in a setup where deposits provide unique liquidity services to consumers.
+Meh and Moran (2010), Gertler and Kiyotaki (2010), and Martinez-Miera and Suarez (2012), among others, consider models where aggregate bank capital is a state variable whose dynamics is constrained by the evolution of the limited wealth of the bankers.
 In most of these papers bank capital requirements are binding at all times, although some papers like Gerali et al. (2010) induce the existence of buffers by postulating that the deviation from some ad hoc target capital ratio involves a quadratic cost.
-The procyclical effects of capital requirements is the focus of attention in Angelini et al. (2010), where there are no loan defaults or bank failure, making their model silent on an important aspect of the relevant welfare trade-offs, and in Brunnermeier and Sannikov (2011), where requirements take the form of value-at-risk constraints on a trading book and risk comes from the evolution of asset prices.
+The procyclical effects of capital requirements is the focus of attention in Angelini et al. (2010), where there are no loan defaults or bank failures, making their model silent on an important aspect of the relevant welfare trade-offs, and in Brunnermeier and Sannikov (2011), where requirements take the form of value-at-risk constraints on a trading book and risk comes from variation in asset prices.

-Our paper is complementary to contributions focused on the qualitative trade-offs involved in the design of regulation under the new macroprudential perspective.
-The early contributions of Daníelsson et al. (2001), Kashyap and Stein (2004), Gordy and Howells (2006), and Saurina and Trucharte (2007), and the more recent of Brunnermeier et al. (2009), and Hanson, Kashyap, and Stein (2011) note the potential importance of the procyclical effects of capital requirements and elaborate on the pros and cons of the various policy options for their correction.
+Our paper is complementary to prior contributions focused on the design of capital regulation under the new macroprudential perspective.
+Daníelsson et al. (2001), Kashyap and Stein (2004), Gordy and Howells (2006), Saurina and Trucharte (2007) and, more recently, Brunnermeier et al. (2009) and Hanson, Kashyap, and Stein (2011) discuss the potential importance of the procyclical effects of risk-based capital requirements and elaborate, mostly qualitatively, on the pros and cons of the various options for their correction.

-The list of options is long and includes (i) smoothing the inputs of the regulatory formulas by promoting the use of through-the-cycle (rather than point-in-time) estimates of the probabilities of default (PDs) and losses-given-default (LGDs) that feed them (see Caterineu-Rabell, Jackson, and Tsomocos, 2005), (ii) smoothing or cyclically-adjusting the output of the regulatory formulas (see Repullo, Saurina, and Trucharte, 2010), (iii) forcing the building up of buffers based on cyclically sensitive variables such as bank profits and credit growth (see CEBS, 2009, and BCBS, 2010), (iv) adopting countercyclical provisioning (see Burroni et al. 2009), (v) exercising regulatory discretion with countercyclical goals in mind, and (vi) relying on contingent convertibles and other forms of capital insurance (see Kashyap, Rajan, and Stein, 2008).
+The list of policy options is long and includes (i) smoothing the inputs of the regulatory formulas by promoting the use of through-the-cycle estimates of the probabilities of default (PDs) and losses-given-default (LGDs) that feed them (see Caterineu-Rabell, Jackson, and Tsomocos, 2005), (ii) smoothing or cyclically-adjusting the output of the regulatory formulas (see Repullo, Saurina, and Trucharte, 2010), (iii) forcing the building up of buffers when cyclically-sensitive variables such as bank profits and credit growth are high (see CEBS, 2009, and BCBS, 2010), (iv) adopting countercyclical provisioning (see Burroni et al. 2009), (v) exercising regulatory discretion with countercyclical goals in mind, and (vi) relying on contingent convertibles and other forms of capital insurance (see Kashyap, Rajan, and Stein, 2008).
 As most other papers in the literature, our model is too stylized to formally capture the differences between these proposals, and hence to inform the comparison between them (which is largely driven by legal, accounting, and political economy issues potentially affecting their effectiveness, predictability, manipulability, risk of capture, and cost of implementation).
 Our analysis is more informative on the level and degree of cyclical adjustment of the capital requirements that regulators should target to impose in one way or another.